edgelesssys/constellation/dev-docs/conventions.md

   * `Info()` for general information.
   * `Warn()` for information that may indicate unwanted behavior, but is not an application error.
 Commonly used by retry loops.
   * `Error()` to log information about any errors that occurred.
-  * `Fatal()` to log information about any errors that occurred and then exit the program.
-Should only be used in the main package of an application.

 * Loggers passed to subpackages of an application may use the `WithGroup()` method for better understanding of where a message originated.